Skip to main content

 We choose based on the complexity of the question, the radiologist subspecialty needed, and your insurance and cost preferences.
 Penn, Jefferson, and Temple are best for complex cases and subspecialty reads.
 Independent centers in Center City, the suburbs, and Northern Liberties are often faster and lower cost for routine MRI, CT, and ultrasound.

-Imaging shows the current state.
-Labs show the ongoing risk drivers.
-Pairing them answers a different question: not just "is there plaque?" but "is your trajectory still building it?"
-An ApoB that has crept up over five years tells a very different story than a stable one, even when the scan looks the same.
+Imaging shows the current state, and labs show the ongoing risk drivers.
+Pairing them answers a different question: the scan tells you whether plaque is there, and the labs tell you whether your trajectory is still building it.
+An ApoB that has crept up over 5 years tells a very different story than a stable one, even when the scan looks the same.

 In younger patients with lower baseline cardiovascular risk and more years ahead, we are more selective with radiation-using imaging and lean toward MRI, ultrasound, or careful watchful waiting on benign findings.
 The lifetime cost of an incidental finding workup is larger when more years are ahead of you.